-

 How many points am I allowed before my license gets suspended?

-Accumulating eight to 11 points in a two-year span will result in a driver's license suspension.
+Accumulating 8 to 11 points will result in a driver's license suspension.

 Can I get points dismissed if I attend a Driver Improvement Program?

 Maryland does not offer the option to have points removed or reduced from a driving record.
-You will be required, however, to complete a Driver Improvement Program if you accumulate five to seven points on your driving record.
+You will be required, however, to complete a Driver Improvement Program if you accumulate 5 to 7 points on your driving record.

 What do I do if I lost my Maryland traffic ticket?